Which Channel in 6G, Low-rank or Full-rank, more needs RIS from a Perspective of DoF?: RIS-aided Wireless Network: concept and system

 \section{RIS-aided Wireless Network: concept and system}

+{The advancement of the Internet of Things (IoT) is enabling the vision of a massively connected intelligent world.
+While this brings unprecedented connectivity, it also introduces critical challenges such as high power consumption and security vulnerabilities.
+Moreover, the number of devices that can be supported is often constrained by limited channel quality~\cite{Liu2023}, for instance, due to blockages or low-rank conditions.
+To address these issues, reconfigurable intelligent surfaces (RIS), with their inherent capability for spatial signal manipulation, have emerged as a key enabling technology.}

-With the development of sixth-generation (6G) communication, there are higher requirements for system capacity, security, and reliability.
-A secure and precise transmission scheme by combining random subcarrier selection and directional modulation (DM) was proposed in~\cite{Shu2017Secure}, which enhances system security by concentrating signal power in the small neighbouring region around the legitimate user.
-Low-cost RISs can be deployed in wireless environments to provide cascaded links, which is a key technology for improving system performance.
-It is particularly noted that the conventional DM is very suitable for line-of-sight (LoS) channel with rank-one, which will result in a fact that DM only transmits single bit stream from base station (BS) to user.
-In~\cite{Shu2021}, a RIS-assisted DM network was proposed to transmit two confidential data streams from Alice to Bob, achieving twice the secrecy rate of single-stream transmission in the high signal-to-noise ratio (SNR) region.
-In~\cite{Yang2024}, a distributed RISs-assisted transmission rate enhancement method in LoS channel was studied to increase channel rank from one to $K$.
-By dividing a large RIS into multiple small RISs for multi-stream transmission, the transmission rate was improved compared to a large RIS-assisted transmission.
-In~\cite{Liu2023}, near-field communication (NFC) was discussed as an essential technology for 6G networks, which leveraged near-field spherical-wave propagation to enhance beam focusing and improve performance metrics such as SNR and channel capacity.
-Similarly, the authors in~\cite{Wu2019} studied a joint active and passive beamforming design in RIS-aided systems, which showed that RIS can achieve better performance to massive MIMO systems but with reduced hardware complexity and energy consumption.
-Furthermore, RIS deployment at cell boundaries was analyzed to mitigate inter-cell interference in~\cite{Pan2020}, which highlighted its role in enhancing spectral efficiency through spatial multiplexing in multicell MIMO systems.
-In~\cite{Wang2022}, RIS could be combined with relay stations to improve the coverage and transmission rate of the wireless networks.
-Here, a dual-slot system model with simultaneous deployment of relay stations and RIS was studied, and compared with the single-antenna relay network, a 85\% performance gain was achieved in the high SNR region.
+{Power consumption reduction and security enhancement have been extensively studied in the existing literature~\cite{Wu2019}.
+For instance, a random subcarrier scheme based on directional modulation (DM) was proposed in~\cite{Shu2017Secure}, enabling secure and precise communication with multiple IoT devices.
+Enhancing the multi-stream transmission capability of IoT networks is pivotal for supporting massive device access.} In~\cite{Shu2021}, a RIS-assisted DM network was proposed to transmit two confidential data streams from base station to the IoT device, achieving twice the secrecy rate of single-stream transmission in the high signal-to-noise ratio (SNR) region.
+In~\cite{Yang2024}, a distributed RISs-assisted transmission rate enhancement method in LoS channel was studied to increase channel rank.
+By dividing a large RIS into multiple small RISs for multi-stream transmission, the transmission rate was improved compared to a large RIS-assisted transmission. {Additionally, RIS deployment at cell edges alleviates inter-cell interference \cite{Pan2020}, while its integration with relay stations expands network coverage and increases transmission rates \cite{Wang2022}, thereby enhancing IoT device access capability.}